 - Sometimes the best learning is experiential.
 Gardens that include interactive elements (like a koi pond or a vegetable patch) encourage kids to learn through observation and take a personal interest in various plants or animals.
 Alternatively, taking a child to a nursery and asking them to pick a flower to grow and tend (ideally from a seed) gives them responsibility and fosters attachment.
 Herbs are good because they encourage touching, smelling, and tasting.
 If the plant is a vegetable, it can lead to conversations about where food comes from, buying locally, etc.

 - Choose plants or features that will attract a variety of wildlife.
 Hang bird feeders with breed-specific feed (or plant a shrub with berries), and see how many varieties you can identify.
 Plant bright, tubular flowers for hummingbirds and butterflies.

 - Do prior research.
-Know what you want or need beforehand, and what you hope the garden will teach your children, or allow them to discover on their own.
-Decide whether you want largely native species, so kids can recognize them at home or away, or include features that suit your educational goals.
+Know what you hope the garden will teach your children, or allow them to discover on their own.
+Decide whether you want largely native species, so kids can recognize them at home or away.
+Include features that suit your educational goals.